The Group's companies currently generate more than 209,483 direct jobs and more than 500,000 indirect jobs.

 In 1985 Grupo Carso acquired control of Artes Gráficas Unidas, Fábricas de Papel Loreto y Peña Pobre, and the majority of Sanborns and its affiliate Dennys.

-In 1986 Compañía Minera FRISCO and Empresas Nacobre were acquired, as well as their affiliates, control of the market leading tire company Euzkadi, and later, in 1993, the majority of General Tire.
+In 1986 Compañía Minera FRISCO and Empresas Nacobre were acquired, as well as their affiliates, control of the market leading tire company Euzkadi, and later, in 1992 Condumex; in 1993 the majority of General Tire.
 In 1991 Hoteles Calinda (today, OSTAR Grupo Hotelero) was acquired.

 At the end of 1990, Grupo Carso, together with Southwestern Bell, France Telecom and several Mexican investors, won the bid to privatize Teléfonos de México.
 When Grupo Carso bought 5.8% of Telmex at its privatization, it already had 25 years of successful business experience; Southwestern Bell acquired 5% and an option for an additional 5%, France Telecom 5% and a group of Mexican investors an additional 4.6%.
 Including Cigatam, the Grupo Carso companies have been publicly traded since 1981 and their history can be reconstructed through public information.